MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

 As an alternative way to record flows, Power Automate Desktop provides image-based recording.
 The image-based recording uses image matching and OCR to locate specific elements on the screen and extract text.

-To automate a desktop application using images:
+To record desktop flows using images:

 1. Create a new desktop flow and select **Desktop recorder** in the toolbar of the flow designer.